An Empirical Study of Quantum Dynamics as a Ground State Problem with Neural Quantum States: Optimisation of neural quantum states

-The hyper-parameters for the architecture of the NQSs are different for the RBM and the autoregressive ansätze.
-For the RBM, the hyper-parameter is $\alpha:=N_H/(N_S+N_T)$, which specifies the proportion of hidden neurons with respect to the visible neurons of the RBM.
-For the autoregressive ansatz, the autoregressive neural network $\vb*{\eta}$ in~\cref{eq:arnn} has two hyper-parameters: the number of layers $N_L$, and the number of hidden neurons $N_H$ of each layer, with the property that the layers are masked in such a way that the conditional probability of a spin taking a value depends only on the values of the previous spins.
+The hyperparameters for the architecture of the NQSs are different for the RBM and the autoregressive ansätze.
+For the RBM, the hyperparameter is $\alpha:=N_H/(N_S+N_T)$, which specifies the proportion of hidden neurons with respect to the visible neurons of the RBM.
+For the autoregressive ansatz, the autoregressive neural network $\vec{\eta}$ in~\cref{eq:arnn} has two hyperparameters: the number of layers $N_L$, and the number of hidden neurons $N_H$ of each layer, with the property that the layers are masked in such a way that the conditional probability of a spin taking a value depends only on the values of the previous spins.

-The hyper-parameter tuning algorithm that we used is the tree-structured Parzen estimator~\citep{bergstra2011algorithms} provided in the Optuna package~\citep{optuna2019}.
-TSPE works by updating the priors with Gaussian mixture models: one for the hyper-parameters $x$ with lowest loss $\ell(x)$, and one for the ones with highest loss $g(x)$.
-Then, at each new hyper-parameter trial, TSPE recommends a new set of hyper-parameters $x^*$ that maximises $l(x^*)$ with respect to $g(x^*)$.
-The priors for each hyper-parameter are shown in~\cref{tab:hyperparams}.
-Hyper-parameter tuning was conducted for 100 different hyper-parameter sets for each ansatz, and for each combination of number of physical spins $N_S$ and number of time spins $N_T$.
+The hyperparameter tuning algorithm that we used is the tree-structured Parzen estimator (TPE)~\citep{bergstra2011algorithms} provided in the Optuna package~\citep{optuna2019}.
+In summary, TPE works by jointly modelling the distribution $\ell(x)$ of features that have corresponding figures of merit below a given threshold $y^*$ and, similarly, the distribution $g(x)$ of features with corresponding figures of merit above said threshold.
+The models $\ell$ and $g$ are tree-structured models with single-variable priors for each hyperparameter, which are shown in~\cref{tab:hyperparams}.
+Hyperparameter tuning was conducted for 100 different hyperparameter sets for each ansatz, and for each combination of number of physical spins $N_S$ and number of time spins $N_T$.